amol2409/linux-commands/Linux Basic Commands/8 cp.md

     **Example :**
     * **cp file1.txt file2.txt :** This will copy the data of file1 into file2.
 (If file2 doesn't exist then it will create file2).

-    * **cp /home/amol/Documents/file1.txt /home/amol/Desktop/file2.txt :** This will copy file1 from doucments folder to file2 of Desktop folder.
+    * **cp /home/amol/Documents/file1.txt /home/amol/Desktop/file2.txt :** This will copy file1 from documents folder to file2 of Desktop folder.
 (If file2 doesn't exist then it will create file2).

 1. **multiple files to directory :**
     **Example:**
     * **cp f1.txt f2.txt ~/Desktop :** Copy f1 and f2 into Desktop directory.

 1. **dir to dir :** for this we usually use **-r** as an option.
     **Example :**